One-Nexus/Lucid/README.md

 * Utilises React's context API under the hood
 * Singular styles object (or function that returns an object) passed to `<Module>`
-* Styles are mapped to child components by matching keys with `<Component>` `name` props
+* Styles are mapped to child Components by matching keys with `<Component>` `name` props
 * Parent props/state are [available as `context`](https://github.com/One-Nexus/Lucid/wiki/Context), self props/state are [available as `state`](hhttps://github.com/One-Nexus/Lucid/wiki/Statee)

 ### NOT CSS-in-JS!

 Whilst Lucid _is_ a JavaScript tool for authoring styles, we don't consider it to be "CSS-in-JS".
-CSS is a language with its own rules and concepts such as classes, selectors, pseudo-elements, cascading, etc. Lucid is not a tool for translating CSS paradigms into JavaScript (unlike other solutions) - it is a tool for applying CSS _properties_ to your React components using a super friendly API.
+CSS is a language with its own rules and concepts such as classes, selectors, pseudo-elements, cascading, etc. Lucid is not a tool for translating CSS paradigms into JavaScript (unlike other solutions) - it is a tool for applying CSS _properties_ to your React Components using a super friendly API.
 It results in inline-styles being applied to the DOM - Lucid doesn't generate any CSS.

 ## Installation/Setup